jtfmumm/rlox/lox-test-suite/README.md

 # Lox interpreter test suite

-These tests were all written by Robert Nystrom.
+These tests were all written by Bob Nystrom.

 ## Testing